joncorn/PawPin/README.md

 # PawPin

-Find and review local dog parks and connect with local dog owners
+MVP: Find local dog parks, leave reviews, and add accommodations to parks.

+Farrari: Connect with users and their dogs, see which dogs are checked into a dog park, favorite users